 Magnetic resonance as a technology for wireless charging, despite its name, is nothing like an MRI.
 Magnetic resonance wireless power transfer uses very low oscillating magnetic fields that do not attract metals.
 These oscillating (time-varying) magnetic fields are used to transfer power safely and efficiently across a gap using the principle of resonance (nothing to do with hydrogen atoms!).

 In its simplest form, magnetic resonance wireless power works by utilizing two coils to transfer power via a magnetic field.
 Both coils are tuned to resonate as similar frequencies with one producing an oscillating magnetic field and the other changing the field into electrical energy (i.e., Ampere’s Law and Faraday’s Law).
 For your electric vehicle, one coil is placed in the underside of your vehicle while the other coil is placed on or in the ground – either in your garage, in a parking lot, or curbside.
-Either way, magnetic resonance wireless power for your EV is just as efficient as a Level 2 plug-in charger, and safe for humans with or without pacemakers.
+Either way, magnetic resonance wireless power for your EV is just as efficient as a Level 2 plug-in charger.